webroyit/f7n1j1-FirstNextjs/README.md

 # First Nextjs
+First time using Next.js.
+The template is from Traversy Media youtube channel.

 # Notes
 - Nextjs is a React web framework that enables functionality such as server-side rendering and static site generation